noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 While the cost per megawatt hour of small modular, large scale nuclear configurations is precited to trend downwards between now and 2050, the cost of solar PV remains an average of $3.8$ times less expensive than the cheapest running nuclear options.
 ##### Capital costs
 This is likely due to higher capital, or setup, costs for nuclear options.
+Nuclear SMR installations share many capital costs with large scale nuclear, but do not benefit from economies of scale.
+While they are expected to reduce in cost the most over the next $\approx 15$ years, we will consider large scale for this comparison.
 Assuming mature nuclear technology is viable for construction, the cost of said large scale installations is currently $\approx \$9000/kW$ in energy generation capacity, and is expected to be as low as $\approx \$ 8000 /kW$ by 2050.
 This is much more expensive than large scale solar PV, which currently has a capital cost of $\approx\$1500/kW$, and is expected to be to $\approx \$700/kW$ by 2050.

 > [!PDF|yellow] [[GenCost2024-25ConsultDraft_20241205.pdf#page=75&selection=6,0,10,8&color=yellow|GenCost2024-25ConsultDraft_20241205, p.75]]